Vietnam.vn - Nền tảng quảng bá Việt Nam

 This surge in LNG has left European countries vulnerable to market fluctuations – especially as 70% of imports are bought on a short-term basis rather than using the long-term contracts common in Asia.

-For example, European benchmark gas prices have risen in recent weeks amid concerns about strikes at several Australian LNG plants, suggesting that supplies remain tight and more likely to be disrupted in today’s highly interconnected global market.
+For example, European benchmark gas prices have risen in recent weeks amid concerns about strikes at some Australian LNG plants, suggesting that supplies remain tight and more likely to be disrupted in today’s highly interconnected global market.

 In terms of pipeline gas, Norway has overtaken Russia to become Europe’s top supplier, meeting 46% of the continent’s needs by early 2023 (up from 38% a year earlier).
 However, this additional load has put a strain on Norway’s gas infrastructure.